bartongroup/RATS/vignettes/tutorial.md

 ```

 * `varname` - The field name in `slo$sample_to_covariates` where the desired condition names are listed.
-* `TARGET_COL` - The name of the field holding the transcript identifiers in the annotation dataframe.
+* `TARGET_COL` - The name of the field holding the transcript identifiers in the annotation data frame.
-* `PARENT_COL` - The name of the field holding the respective gene identifiers in the annotation dataframe.
+* `PARENT_COL` - The name of the field holding the respective gene identifiers in the annotation data frame.
 * `COUNTS_COL` - The name of the field holding the estimated counts in the sleuth object's bootstrap tables.
 * `BS_TARGET_COL` - The name of the field holding the transcript identifiers in the sleuth object's bootstrap tables.